Skip to main content

 Regardless of your insurer, it is important to confirm your benefits.

-If you have an insurance plan that covers penile implant surgery, your doctor will work with you to address requirements that must be met prior to a procedure.
+If you have an insurance plan that covers penile implant surgery, your doctor can work with you to address requirements that must be met prior to a procedure.
 If your insurance plan does not cover penile implants or if you have a benefit exclusion, you will be responsible for all charges related to the surgery.

 Your insurance for a penile implant

-The amount you will pay out-of-pocket will vary by plan (for example, Medicare or Medicare Advantage) and the type of facility where the penile implant procedure is performed.
+The amount you may pay out-of-pocket will vary by plan (for example, Medicare or Medicare Advantage) and the type of facility where the penile implant procedure is performed.
 Surgery for a penile implant can be done at a hospital on an outpatient basis or in an ambulatory surgery center.

 • With this insurance, your employer chooses what benefits to cover.
 Some employers provide benefits for ED treatments and cover penile implant procedures.
-However, some employers exclude benefits for erectile dysfunction treatment and do not cover the penile implant as a treatment solution.
+However, some employers exclude benefits for erectile dysfunction treatment and do not cover the penile implant as a treatment option.

 • ALWAYS confirm your benefits.
-If erectile dysfunction treatment is a benefit exclusion, you will be responsible for all charges related to the surgery
+If erectile dysfunction treatment is a benefit exclusion, you will be responsible for all charges related to the surgery.

-If penile implant surgery is covered by your insurance, your doctor will likely have confirmed your benefits and obtained any necessary authorization from your insurance.
+If penile implant surgery is covered by your insurance, your doctor may have confirmed your benefits and obtained any necessary authorization from your insurance.
 However, this is not a guarantee of payment.
 You should contact your insurance plan directly to confirm your insurance benefits include coverage for a penile implant.

 Keep in mind that how much you will pay out-of-pocket will vary.
 The cost you pay for a penile implant will differ depending upon your insurance plan and the type of facility where the procedure is done.
 Your co-pay, deductible, and co-insurance will determine your financial responsibility (the amount you will have to pay).